dbp/website/apple/comparison.markdown

 of course, a personal decision, but being able to take out three other people comfortably was important to me, and all the other constraints (total cost, space it would take up in garage, difficulty to transport it) seemed pretty similar to me.
-But, I say that as someone who considers rowing a necessary was to get around when there isn't enough wind!
+But, I say that as someone who considers rowing a necessary way to get around when there isn't enough wind, rather than something that I go out to do!

 ### **Argie 15** *by Dudley Dix*